smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 1. Max pooling has been applied to 2 out of 3 convolutional layers to reduce the size of image progressively.
 Applying Max pooling to all layers reduced the accuracy without much trade off in training time.
 Hence used only 1 Max pooling layer.
 1. Used 4 fully connected flat layers (including the output layer).
 1. Used Dropout before the output layer to reduce overfitting.
-1. Though the model was run for 20 epochs, the training saturated at epoch 10.
-Did not want to rerun the model just to change the epoch and have left it at 20.
-The accuracy is the same at both 10 and 20.
+1. The fine tuned model was run for both 10 and 20 epochs but the training saturated around epoch 10 and there wasnt significant improvement post that.
+Hence used epoch of 10 for final run.
-1. The overall training time was about 25 mins with each epoch taking around 2.5 mins
+1. The overall training time was about 24 mins with each epoch taking around 2 min 30 secs.
 1. The accuracy was similar across training, validation and test datasets.
 Hence there is no underfitting or overfitting and the model has been trained at the right level.

 My final model results were:
-* Training set loss of 0.0364578
+* Training set loss of 0.141567
-* Validation set accuracy of 0.970
+* Validation set accuracy of 0.978
 * Test set accuracy of 0.945

 ---